-WARNING: Do not over-extend or over-retract jacks.
+NOTICE: Do not over-extend or over-retract jacks.
 Each jack has built in stops.
-If excessive force is applied against the stops, damage to the jacks may occur, this is usually noted by a ratchting sound.
+If excessive force is applied against the stops, damage to the jacks may occur.
+This is usually noted by a ratcheting sound.
 Electric jacks need 12-volt automotive battery power to operate.
 The camper battery must be charged and in good condition.
 If the battery is too low to operate the jacks, charge the battery before using jacks.
 If the camper is on the truck, starting the truck's engine will supply power to the jacks as long as the 12-volt electrical cord is connected.
 If no power is available, use the manual override operation noted above.

-WARNING: Do not use the electric jacks to raise or lower the camper using only 120-volt power.
+NOTICE: Do not use the electric jacks to raise or lower the camper using only 120-volt power.
 The converter's charger can be damaged if the jacks are operated with 120-volt power through the 12-volt converter without an automotive battery or with a low battery.
 A well charged battery in good condition is required.

-NOTE: Before operating the remote control electric camper jacks, be sure to read and understand the operating instructions that were provided with your camper pertaining to their safe operation.
-The jacks are operated with a hand held remote control.
-To activate, locate and press the two center "all jacks" buttons simultaneously and then press the two top "Accessory" buttons simultaneously to activate the remote.
-A light on the face of the remote will illuminate when activated.
-The remote is on a time delay, that will automatically shutoff after 10 minutes of inactivity, this feature helps save your remote batteries and adds additional security for your camper.
-After use, store the remote unit in a secure place away from access by children.
+CAUTION!: Before operating the remote-controlled electric camper jacks, be sure to read and understand the operating instructions that were provided with your camper pertaining to their safe operation.

+The jacks are operated with a handheld remote control.
+To activate, locate and press the two center "all jacks" buttons simultaneously, then press the two top "Accessory" buttons simultaneously to activate the remote, while the same actions in reverse order turn off the remote.
+A light on the face of the remote will illuminate when activated and dealuminate when inactive.
+The remote is on a time delay, that will automatically shut off after 10 minutes of inactivity.
+This feature helps save your remote batteries and adds additional security for your camper.
+After use, store the remote in a secure place away from access by children.